chris-j-akers/i8080-javascript/README.md

 This section presents a quick tutorial that shows how easy it is to build out a virtual machine using the `core` sources in this repo.

 The program that will be run through the machine is very, very simple.
 It will just add the numbers 40 and 2 together leaving the Accumulator with the number 42.
-Then it will use a custom-written `OutputDevice` to print that Accumulator value out to the console.
+Then it will use a custom-written `OutputDevice` to print that Accumulator value to a browser's console.

 ## 1. Create basic `index.html`

 To begin with, we'll be using the script in the browser, so we need a simple `index.html` file.
-The script we'll be writing is to be called `tutorial.js`.
+The script we'll be writing is to be called `tutorial.js` so that needs to be imported using a `<script>` tag.

   ```html
   <!DOCTYPE html>